citenishant/citenishant/README.md

 ### Hello World!  👋
 ## This is Nishant Kumar.

 I am a computer geek from India.
-Currently works as an IT Security Analyst.
+Worked as an IT Security Analyst.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/citenishant/),  [Twitter](https://www.twitter.com/citenishant/)